Responsibility at CBS

 What is Green Challenge (Grøn Dyst)?

-Green Challenge was held Friday 23 June 2017 at DTU this year.
+Green Challenge is held Friday 22 June 2018 at DTU.

-- Write and send in an abstract presenting the project/idea
+- Write and send an abstract presenting the project/idea

-- Prepare 120sec pitch to be presented at the Green Challenge Conference 23 June 2017.
+- Prepare 120 second pitch to be presented at the Green Challenge Conference, 22 June 2018.

-Note that all selected teams shall be able to participate at the Green Challenge Conference as this is where the projects are being presented and judged.
+Note: all selected teams have to participate at the Green Challenge Conference, as this is where the projects will be presented and judged.

-You sign up by writing a summary of your project and send it to email@example.com
+You sign up by writing a summary of your project and sending it to email@example.com

 An abstract is a brief summary of your key project points.
-You can read more about how to register and access the summary template here.
-Note that the template must be followed, as all abstracts are published in a conference catalogue.
-The abstract must be written in English.
+You can read more about the summary template here.

 On the Conference Day

-On the day about 300 students and 25 judging panels consisting of 5 persons each meet each other at the DTU library in Lyngby.
-The judging panels consist of representatives from business, politics, professors and institute directors, teachers and students from DTU, CBS, KU etc.
+On the day, about 300 students and 25 judging panels consisting of 5 persons each meet at the DTU library in Lyngby.
+The judging panels consist of representatives from business, politics, professors and institute directors, teachers and students from DTU, CBS, KU, etc.

 At the conference, the students are present throughout the day.
-The projects are divided into 8 different categories, so everyone has equal opportunities to participate whether you are an undergraduate or graduate student.
+The projects are divided into 8 different categories, so everyone has an equal opportunity to participate regardless of being Bachelor or Master’s level.